Rajpratik71/volatility-wiki/Linux.md

 ## Getting Symbols

 The symbols are contained in the System.map file (i.e. System.map-3.5.2-3.fc17.x86_64) for the kernel you want to analyze.
-This can almost always be found in the /boot directory of the installation or you can generate this file yourself by running "nm" on the vmlinux file of the kernel.
+This can almost always be found in the /boot directory of the installation or you can generate this file yourself by running "`nm`" on the vmlinux file of the kernel.
 If you have updated the kernel on your system in the past, the /boot directory may contain multiple System.map files - so make sure to choose the right one.

 ## Making the profile

 To create the profile, place both the module.dwarf and the system.map file into a zip file.
-Then move this zip file under 'volatility/plugins/overlays/linux/'.
+Then move this zip file under '`volatility/plugins/overlays/linux/`'.
 Or to do it all in one step:

     $ sudo zip volatility/volatility/plugins/overlays/linux/Ubuntu1204.zip volatility/tools/linux/module.dwarf /boot/System.map-3.2.0-23-generic
         adding: volatility/tools/linux/module.dwarf (deflated 89%)